jmswtlk/PortalToTruth/Rlog.md

 09/07/2019 -- Last two days show that I can get away.
 30 days, tomorrow; all active, except for 2.

 09/17/2019 -- Several items pending with some notion of priority coming to fore.
 Resources, mostly time, are always an issue.

+11/21/2019 -- Started using 'md' for a blog for GitHub'ing which is the technical branch for this portal.
+We are working ot integrate our blogs which are on different platforms.
+We need to look at using our own (virtual) host, too.